ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 Entropy-learned hashing has two phases:
 1. A training phase on a representative but typically small set of Strings to be hashed.
 Function `trainEntropyLearnedHash(data, id)` calculates a minimal partial sub-key of `data` and stores it as `id`.
+The training step outputs dummy `0` values.
 2. An evaluation phase where hashes are computed using the previously calculated partial sub-keys.
 Function `entropyLearnedHash(data, id)` hashes `data` using the partial subkey stored as `id`.
 CityHash64 is used as hash function.